ecelg/My-study-about-REST-API-on-IRIS/README.md

 Anyway, let's go

 ## Session 1 - Setup a REST API host interface on IRIS
-Before making a REST interface, I created an object **Company** on my IRIS platfrom.<br>
+Before making a REST interface, I created an object class **Company** on my IRIS platfrom.<br>
 Initally, I really hope that to have place to store the WebURL if different compnay, just like a phonebook.<br>
-And I can search for them in the future, and actually I have made a UI for query, select and update this **Company** object by Python tkinter and nativeAPI.<br>
+And I can search for them in the future, and actually I have made a UI for query, select and update these **Company** objects by Python tkinter and nativeAPI.<br>
 But suddently, I sth come up in my mind.
-Maybe, or might be, or it might likely to be, the data sbd found that the data inside my **Company** object is very useful for them too!!!!<br>
+Maybe, or might be, or it might likely to be, the data sbd found that the data inside my **Company** objects are very useful for them too!!!!<br>
 Ohhhhh it is such a good news!
 I should let them join my party and help to maintain the data!!<br>
-That's the reason I want to setup a REST API for accessing my object **Company**
+That's the reason I want to setup a REST API for accessing my **Company** objects
 ```
 Class KLlibrary.BObj.Company Extends (%Persistent, %JSON.Adaptor)
 {